raikens1/mutation_rate/readme.md

 ### helper_code

 The majority of my workhorse python and shell scripts can be found here.
-The subdirectory 'ref_files' contains text files for 3mer, 5mer, and 7mer, detailing the subcontexts that correspond to each possible polymorphism/mutation type.
+They help parse through filtered .vcf files to extract information that I analyze downstream in R (see the 'analysis' directory)

 ### vcf_filtration